 EE Investors, LLC -On January 26, 2006, we acquired an investment in EE Investors, LLC with cash in the amount of \$250,000.
 We acquired 1,205 units (3.378%) in EE Investors, LLC, whose sole asset is 40% of Edison Nation, LLC (formerly Bouncing Brain Productions, LLC).
 Edison Nation was formed to provide equity capital for new inventions and help bring them to market.
 The initial business plan included developing the products and working with manufacturers and marketing organizations to sell the products.
-This has evolved into a less hands-on program which involves selling products with patents to other larger companies and retaining royalties.
 Edison Nation has now reached cash flow break-even, and in addition has been retained by a number of companies for which they do product searches to supplement its business.
 Edison Nation plans to repay the majority of its debt in 2012 and expects to subsequently begin making distributions to its owners.
 Based on the current status of this investment, the Company does not consider the investment to be impaired.

-Chanticleer Investors II - The Company paid \$16,598 in professional services to form this partnership.
+Chanticleer Investors II - The Company paid \$16,598 to Chanticleer Investors II.
 Chanticleer Advisors, LLC acts as the managing general partner and receives a management fee based on a percentage of profits.